MarshiDev/MarshiDev/README.md

 - 👋 Hi, I’m @MarshiDev
 - 👀 I’m interested in Programming stuff.
 - 🌱 I’m currently learning stuff with neural networks.
+- [UPDATE]: I am currently developing tools that use AI.

 <!---
 MarshiDev/MarshiDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.